 Until You Fall is a roguelike that plonks you on a wonderfully vibrant and colourful planet, and then asks you to fight for your life.
 This game offers blisteringly fast melee combat that has you dual-wielding weapons of your choice as you hack and slash your way through fights.
 Each challenge can easily kill you off if you’re not careful, so you need to learn to parry, dodge, and duck if you want to stay alive.

-SUPERHOT VR takes the same red, blocky enemies of the flat-screen version and places you among them.
+Superhot VR takes the same red, blocky enemies of the flat-screen version and places you among them.
 Every step, hand gesture, and head movement you make moves time, and you need to make sure you’re in control to avoid getting shot.
-Along with the story itself, there are a few entertaining modes to mess around with, and it’s never not fun to endlessly smash through hordes of faceless enemies.
+Along with the story itself, there are a few entertaining modes to mess around with, and it’s always fun to endlessly smash through hordes of faceless enemies.

 While VR Chat is fun, and it is, it’s also a little too hectic for a lot of people.
 Rec Room, on the other hand, is easier to manage and get into.
 It’s a free social game that allows you to meet up with mates or make new friends in VR, and then go around digital worlds playing paintball, going on adventures against cardboard goblins, or even indulging in the special battle royale mode that’s unique to the Quest.

 While this is technically three games, they all deserve a slot on the best Oculus Quest 2 games list.
 The Vader Immortal series puts you in the world of Jedi and Sith, and then allows you to play through three different stories exploring the world.
 While embodying Vader is very cool, a lot of people find themselves continuing to come back to the games for the lightsaber dojos.
 Each game offers a slightly different experience, but they’re perfect for just hopping in and slicing things in half.
 If you’re after more adventures in space, check out our list of the best Star Wars games.